wendbv/gv__create-react-app/README.md

 yarn create react-app my-app --typescript --scripts-version @wend/gv-react-scripts
 ```

+where "my-app" is replaced by the name of your package.

 Make sure that you reference the Wend NPM token in your global ~/.npmrc:

 ```